Alexander Rossi: 2018–2019: Championship contender

 Rossi began the Indianapolis 500 from the last row on the grid, starting in 32nd place.
 He completed a series of impressive overtakes throughout the race, leading him to a fourth-place finish.
 The following week in Detroit, Rossi finished third in race one.
 He then qualified on pole for the second race and led 46 of the first 63 laps; however, he was pressured late in the race by teammate Ryan Hunter-Reay.
-Rossi preceded to lock his brakes, overshooting the upcoming turn and leading to a puncture.
-He was forced to pit, reentering the track in 13th and finishing in 12th.
+Rossi proceeded to lock his brakes, overshooting the upcoming turn and leading to a puncture.
+He was forced to pit, reentering the track in thirteenth and finishing in twelfth.
 Rossi rebounded later in the season to win the pole and the race at Mid-Ohio, using a two-stop strategy.
 The win moved Rossi into second in the Drivers' Championship standings, 46 points behind Scott Dixon.
 Rossi won the following race at Pocono as well, though the event was overshadowed by a serious accident early in the race involving Wickens (who was injured and airlifted to a local hospital), resulting in a red flag period.
 At Gateway, Rossi used fuel strategy to finish second, gaining a few points on Dixon.
 After an eighth-place finish at Portland, Rossi entered the final race at Sonoma 29 points behind Dixon.
 At the start, he broke his front wing after contact with Andretti, dropping him back in the field.
 He recovered to place seventh in the race, finishing a total of 57 points behind Dixon in the championship.

 Rossi began the 2019 season with a fifth-place finish at St. Petersburg.
 He scored his first win of 2019 at Long Beach, where he repeated his success from the previous season.
 Rossi's 20-second margin of victory over Newgarden was the largest margin of victory at Long Beach since Al Unser Jr.'s 23-second margin in 1995.
 He dedicated the victory to his grandfather; the win came on the day Rossi learned of his death.